-If there is more than 1 of you travelling, then applying this simple philosophy to whoever you are travelling wich will 110% guarantee a successful trip.
+If there is more than one of you travelling, then applying this simple philosophy to whom ever you are travelling will 110% guarantee a successful trip.
 Planning for each other’s living conditions will be beneficial to be done together - Even if it means you basically have to put wheels on your existing home!

 A good water setup on your caravan can prove invaluable.
 The longer you’re away from town water supply the better your setup will have to be.

 Water Filtration can vary significantly in price as there is a difference in the types of filtration available.
 Most filters are designed to remove sediment, bugs and bacteria, while additional disinfectant methods may be required to remove or kill other nasties like viruses.
 Depending on where you will be travelling and the level of filtering required, the right setup will potentially save either your health or the endless water runs to keep up a fresh supply.